 The twelve-month Master of Science in Infectious Disease and Global Health (MS-IDGH) program at Cummings School was created to address a critical need.

 Emergence of new or increasingly virulent infectious agents, antimicrobial resistance, and the risk of deliberate dissemination of biothreat agents are serious evolving threats to human health.
-With the exponential increase of human and animal populations, international travel, and the shrinking of wildlife habitat, the risk of “pathogen spillover” from wild to domestic animals and humans is a serious public health crisis (Ebola, SARS, Avian Flu, Nipah virus, MERS, others).
-These threats have become a major focus for research institutions, and for disease surveillance, investigation, and control by governments and international agencies.
+With the exponential increase of human and animal populations, international travel, and the shrinking of wildlife habitat, the risk of pathogen spillover from wild to domestic animals and humans is a serious public health crisis—as evidenced by COVID-19, Ebola, SARS, avian influenza, Nipah virus, and MERS.
+These threats have become a major focus for research institutions and for disease surveillance, investigation, and control by governments and international agencies.

 The program features many unique elements:

-- Experienced teaching faculty with impressive expertise and hands-on experience with infectious agents responsible for serious diseases in humans, including those transmitted from animals to humans (zoonotic), or those relevant to environmental health.
+- Experienced teaching faculty with impressive expertise and hands-on experience with infectious agents responsible for serious diseases in humans, including those transmitted from animals to humans (zoonotic) or those relevant to environmental health.

 - Innovative and collaborative infectious disease research highlighting extraordinary national and international efforts by faculty and scientists within the program to improve human and animal health around the globe.

-- Well-equipped, cutting-edge laboratories including an on-site BSL-3 laboratoryand proximity to the epicenter of biotechnology research.
+- Well-equipped, cutting-edge laboratories, including an on-site BSL-3 laboratory, and proximity to the epicenter of biotechnology research.